periode/thesis/notes.md

 this could be an interesting theory about the reading process: [https://www.fabula.org/actualites/luigi-pareyson-esthetique-theorie-de-la-formativite_21236.php]

+this is not so much about code aligning with standards of literature, but maybe aligning to the standards of both epistemology and architecture, *architectural knowledge*

 ## programming languages

 > when we talk about esolangs, we are designing a perspective for someone to think through. -daniel temkin [src](https://www.artistsandhackers.org/Critical-Code)